A Four-Day Itinerary for Big Bend, Texas

 We then enjoyed Dutch oven camp cooking with a buffet of Prime Rib, Ranch roasted potatoes, corn-on-the-cob, green beans, and jalapeño cornbread.
 For dessert, we had fireside s’mores and bread pudding.
 The food was tasty.

 I felt the value of the night was worth the $150 per person splurge.
 A discounted price is available for children.
-This is undoubtedly an exceptional night in the Big Bend area, romantic and memorable.
+It was undoubtedly an exceptional night in the Big Bend area, romantic and memorable.

 Big Bend: Leaving a Lasting Impression